Get Rates Near You!

 Retail investor.
 These are ordinary individuals who invest through brokerages, mutual funds, robo-advisors, and other means.
 Though their accounts are relatively small, the large number of these investors makes them an important influence on financial markets.

 Share allocation.
-If there is high demand for an IPO, the underwriter of the IPO determines which brokerage firms will have access to shares prior to public trading.
-Those firms, in turn, decide how to divvy up those shares among their customers.
-This distribution is known as the allocation.
+If there is high demand for an IPO, the underwriter determines which brokerage firms will have access to shares prior to public trading.
+Those firms, in turn, decide how to divide those shares among their customers.
+This distribution is known as allocation.

 Subscription.
 In the context of an IPO, this is the process of signing up in advance for how many shares of the new stock you want.
 However, if demand for an IPO is high, you may not get all the shares you subscribed for or even any.